 Dwelling Unit.
-One or more rooms which are intended for human occupancy as a place of residence with facilities for living, cooking and eating as a single housekeeping unit.
+One or more rooms which are intended for human occupancy as a place of residence with facilities for living, cooking and eating for one family unit, manifesting around one single kitchen, excluding wet bars with no stove or range, and one single laundry facility.
+Cooking facilities and other accommodations, such as laundry, should be accessible to all occupants of the dwelling through internally connected spaces.